mtzamanpk/ArtillerySimulator/documents/DESIGN-SELECTION.md

 Post Design Solution Analysis:

-Comparing against real-world information provided by the manufacturer of M777 we can cearly say that Solution 3 is the most accurate due to the max range, and max height being almost identical to that we would expect in the real world. (max range of about 25km, and a max height of about 12km based on angled of 45 and 30.)
+Comparing against real-world information provided by the manufacturer of M777 we can clearly say that Solution 3 is the most accurate due to the max range, and max height being almost identical to that we would expect in the real world. (max range of about 25km, and a max height of about 12km based on angled of 45 and 30.)
 Other solutions tended to be further off by factors of kilometers.